Belgrade Beer Fest

 I intentionally included two indirect competitors to have a better perspective and to determine possible microsite features.

-Considering only Beer Festivals I noticed:
+Considering only Beer Festivals, I noticed:

 Market Positioning Chart